EddyMexico/EddyMexico/README.md

 <h1>Hi</h1>
 I’m Eduardo, otherwise known as @EddyMexico.
-I'm currently studying at an university in Mexico and currently I'm working my way onto web, android and desktop development.
+I'm currently studying at an university in Mexico and I'm working my way onto web, android and desktop development.

 <!---
 EddyMexico/EddyMexico is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.